brendanc490/WebVR-Test-Patterns/README.md

 Once entities have been added to the scene, change the slider to **Edit Entity.**

 ### Background Settings
-Background color
+Background color:
 To change the background color, select a new color or enter the hexadecimal code of the desired color.
 ### Entity Settings
 #### Universal Settings
 Position: